Loading...

 We'll look a little bit more at what genes means in a moment.

-Modified means to improve or adjust something, and crops mean plants grown by farmers for food or other useful products.
+And crops mean plants grown by farmers for food or other useful products.

-You probably need that one.
+You probably knew that one.

 So genetically modified crops.